Mechanistically, the way population changes are modeled is:

 Future_Population = Initial_Population + Births - Deaths + Immigration + Emigration

 The fertility rates have been dropping for a long time.
 What is more interesting is why they have reemerged as a topic.
-The main reason is, if the numbers are taken at face value, it is likely that several populations will undergo serious contractions.
+The main reason is, if projections are taken at face value, several populations will undergo serious contractions in population.

-The second is that the rate at which fertility declines appears to have increased in the last decade, when previously there was strong evidence for convergence towards a rate of 2.
+The second is that the rate at which fertility declines appears to have increased in the last decade, when previously there was strong evidence for convergence towards a rate of 1.5 to 2.

-Nobody besides the radical right and a few edgy teenagers really want to discuss the topic has reemerged, which is that the racial demographics of the future are projected to shift in a way that people find… Unpleasant.
+Nobody besides the radical right and a few edgy teenagers want to discuss an underlying reason why birth rates have become more interesting, which is that the racial demographics of the future are projected to shift in a way that people find… Unpleasant.

 ~10% of the population has biological fertility troubles.